-Once a clinical question has been clarified, it is useful to search the literature to check if there are any existing systematic reviews that have already attempted to answer the same or a similar question.
-However, if multiple reviews are identified, which one should be used?
+Once a clinical question has been formulated, it is useful to search the literature to check if there are any existing systematic reviews that have already attempted to answer the same or a similar question.

 - Is the difference between the reviews clinically important — i.e., would they cause you to make a different clinical decision? (e.g., is the direction of the effect similar, even if the size of the effect differs?)

 - Are the reviews asking the same question?
-They might actually be looking at different aspects of a similar question: for example, they may be looking at different subgroups within a population, different outcomes, or different related interventions (e.g., different drugs in a drug class, or different psychological treatment protocols).
-In this case you should look at which review is most relevant to your particular question.
+They might actually be looking at different aspects of a similar question: for example, they may be looking at different subgroups within a population, different outcomes, or different related interventions (e.g., different drugs in a drug class, or different psychological treatment protocols)

 - If there are very few data available to answer the clinical question, you might choose to consider all the systematic reviews found.

 - If the reviews identify the same RCTs, but an older review has superior methods to a more recent review (e.g., it performs an appropriate and clinically useful meta-analysis or provides additional data on the RCTs while the later review does not), it might be appropriate to consider all reviews, taking into account the higher quality methods of the older review.